Arman511/CS3528/README.md

 ## Project Overview

 This project is part of the CS3028 course.
-Using model route framework ontop of flask.
-We have decied to allow the placement team to upload students and opportunities.
-The students will rank opportuniites and employers would rank students.
+Using model route framework on top of flask.
+We have decided to allow the placement team to upload students and opportunities.
+The students will rank opportunities and employers would rank students.
 We will then use the Gale-Shapley algorithm to compare the rankings each give.
 We will then using email integration send a confirmation out to the employer.

 -   **Flask**: A lightweight WSGI web application framework in Python.
 -   **Pymongo**: An MongoDB toolkit and Object-Relational Mapping (ORM) library for Python.